hiteshgeek/code_navigator/README.md

 - For PHP, uses a robust AST parser (`nikic/php-parser`) for perfect block detection, including control flow and all OOP constructs.
 - For other languages, uses the VS Code Symbol Provider API for fast, language-aware navigation.
 - User settings control which block types are navigable.
+- **End block annotation** is implemented as a reusable component and works for all supported languages.

 ## Links